 Many parents love hosting au pairs because they're such a cost-effective way to provide high-quality child care.
 Au pairs generally cost less than $8 an hour, and they're required by the U.S. State Department to have special training before they're accepted into a placement program.

 But they're not the best solution for every family.
 So what about yours?
 If you're trying to decide if hosting an au pair is right for you, here are a few questions you'll need to ask:

 Every au pair brings her own country's heritage, culture and history with her.
-It's exciting to have someone from another country live in your house and help open your family's eyes to the world outside of the United States.
-Plus, showing your au pair how we do things here is so much fun!
+It can be exciting to have someone from another country live in your house and help open your family's eyes to the world outside of the United States.
+Plus, showing your au pair how we do things in America can be so much fun!
 But you'll have to think how these cultural experiences will impact your family before making your decision.